Grajesh-Chandra/php-cis/README.md

 # Affinidi login demo with Laravel using Socialite

 This is a template that showcases how to use Affinidi Vault to perform authentication and to interact with the vault.
-It accomplishes this through Affinidi Vault Chrome Extension using the [OpenID for Verifiable Presentations specification.](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)
+It accomplishes this through Affinidi Vault using the [OpenID for Verifiable Presentations specification.](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)

 First, copy `.env.example` to `.env`: